Zatine/examination_project/README.md

 - Remove all the styling beneath all the ```@import``` in *main.scss*.
 - Remove all the controllers from *app.js*.
 - Remove all images in the img-folder.
 If you want your images to be optimized for distribution, put any new images you add into the img-folder.
+- Change all the colors and sizes to your liking in *theme.scss*.

 You now have a clean slate for your own project.